 Google Ads Are Flexible

 There are a vast array of different types of ads you can run on Google Ads.
 You can also run ads on different networks.
-For example, you can run ads in Google search, on Youtube, in Gmail and on the Google Display Network.
+For example, you can run ads in Google search, on Youtube, in Gmail and on the Google Display Network (What is the Google Display network).
 The display network includes other websites.
 If you have ever seen (or clicked) on advertisements on a blog or website, then you probably interacted with an ad from Google Ads.

 Here are some different types of ads you can run include: